ashwinvis/phd-thesis/chapter_01_0_exp_desc.md

 allowing the entire platform to rotate.
 Both rotating and non-rotating experiments were conducted in this project.
 The platform was filled with a linear stratification of salinity up to a height of 81 cm using a double-bucket method.
-A rectangular enclosure as shown in @fig:scheme-coriolis was $9 \times 6 \text{ m}^2$ area contains most of the equipment, including the oscillating carriage which forces the fluid.
+A 9 m long and 6 m wide rectangular enclosure, as shown in
+@fig:scheme-coriolis, contained most of the equipment, including the oscillating carriage which forces the fluid.

 ## Carriage